All Episodes

 They're just caught up in something they don't have the strength to resist.

-It's I want to be on Jerry Springer's show syndrome.
+It's, I want to be on Jerry Springer's show syndrome.

 People are scalping them.

-People don't put them on eBay.
+Don't put them on eBay.

 They're not going to give out the official tickets till just right before the event to avoid scalping.

-They're not supposed to be paid for because the tickets are 240,000 of them, they're freebies.
+They're not supposed to be paid for the tickets, 240,000 of them.

 I don't have act.